Shelter KC: A Kansas City Rescue Mission

 1950

-Dr. Aycock became superintendent of the Kansas City District Church of the Nazarene and eight years later, founded Kansas City Rescue Mission (KCRM).
+Dr. Jarrette E. Aycock became superintendent of the Kansas City District Church of the Nazarene and eight years later, founded Kansas City Rescue Mission (KCRM).
 Establishing KCRM wasn’t easy—in fact, the Mission moved three times in its first five years before purchasing a three-story building at 523 Walnut Street which became its home for almost three decades.

-Jarrette Aycock, founded the Mission in 1950.
+Dr. Aycock, founded the Mission in 1950.
 He was a man who knew the heartache and shame of alcoholism and homelessness.
 After many years of drinking and drifting, Aycock’s life was transformed when he accepted Christ as his Savior at Union Rescue Mission in Los Angeles.
 “As I sat in chapel looking at the derelicts, drunks, and dope addicts around me, I got to thinking that I had been like them before and would be like them again if I didn’t get free of the old habits and ceaseless downward pull that had plagued my life for years,” he later wrote.

 1985

-Like Dr. Aycock, God redeemed Joe Colaizzi from a life of hopelessness and fear, then nurtured and equipped him to become executive director of KCRM in 1985.
+Like Dr. Aycock, God redeemed Joe Colaizzi from a life of hopelessness and fear, then nurtured and equipped him to become Executive Director of KCRM in 1985.

 1990's

-In the early 1990’s, renovations to the new location-enabled KCRM to start the Christian Discipleship Program.
+In the early 1990’s, renovations to the new location enabled KCRM to start the Christian Discipleship Program.
 Renamed the Christian Community of Recovery, the program continues today.
 Its goal is “to help individuals receive from God a Christian life within a healthy community for a lifetime of recovery.”

 1991 to 2001